tanmatt/QuoteOfTheDay/README.md

 - Fri Mar  1 07:00:07 2024 | One cool judgment is worth a thousand hasty counsels.
 The thing to do is to supply light and not heat. - Woodrow Wilson
 - Sat Mar  2 07:00:07 2024 | Peace is a daily, a weekly, a monthly process, gradually changing opinions, slowly eroding old barriers, quietly building new structures. - John F. Kennedy
 - Sun Mar  3 07:00:09 2024 | Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that's creativity. - Charles Mingus
+- Mon Mar  4 07:00:07 2024 | Telling a teenager the facts of life is like giving a fish a bath. - Arnold H. Glasow